 To bring greater certainty to earning rewards many users choose to assign their tokens to a staking pool.
 Which obtains tickets en mass using participants pledged DCR holdings increasing the chances of pool participants receiving rewards.

-At current prices, you have to buy at least 109 of DCR tokens which will cost you $1800 which would give you a ROI of $225 per year.
-So that is a solid 12% yield per year.
+At current prices, you have to buy at least 109 of DCR tokens which will cost you $1800 which would give you a ROI of $225 per year in staking rewards.
+So that is a solid 12% yield per year making it one of the best staking coins in the market.

 You can trade DCR on Binance, Huobi, DragonEX and many other big exchanges.

-VeChain Thor moved to their own blockchain from ETH network.
+VeChain Thor moved to their own blockchain from ETH network and use a derivative of proof of stake mechanism with some unique and interesting twists to their staking design.
 The VeChain Thor platform uses two different tokens:

 - VeChain Tokens (VET)